zhouhanseng/Maskbook-News/_i18n/en/_drafts/2019-02-27-iba-hosted-the-biennial-asia-pacific-regional-forum-to-which-dimension-legal-counsel-katt-gu-was-invited.md

 ![]({{ site.baseurl_root }}/uploads/2.2-2.jpg)

-Katt Gu is a master of environmental science, doctor of law, and Ph.D. candidate in informatics at UIUC in the United States.
+Katt Gu is a master of environmental science, Doctor of Laws, and Ph.D. candidate in informatics at UIUC in the United States.
 Her thesis includes blockchain/cryptocurrency legislation and entrepreneurship law.
 She started to enter the blockchain industry in 2016, and currently serves as an advisor to the Asia-Pacific Blockchain Development Association and a specially-appointed researcher at the Waseda University Blockchain Research Institute.
 She is mainly responsible for providing recommendations on cryptocurrency legislation for governments / various countries.

 ![]({{ site.baseurl_root }}/uploads/2.3-1.jpg)